JonConstantine01/100-days-of-code/log.md

 **Today's Progress**: Worked on Math & git CLI, started again with fundamentals of C, gonna ace it here on.

 **Thoughts**: Typing in C is literally pain, well, now i get why C...
 Devs & Java are on demand. well, cheers to 21 days.

+---

+### Day 22: July 300, 2025

+**Today's Progress**: Command line is pretty sick, looks good for now, was just prepping for DSA in C, solved the basics gonna move to DS.

+**Thoughts**: Time to feed the pet in codedex, pretty dumb, but i did left unattended and the pet died, well, thats a start, gonna touch my blog as well.